itspangler/geospatial-humanities-s2024/week/01_intro/exercises/exercise1.md

 </div>

-> *Written by Barbara Parmenter, updated by Annie Nguyen on September 9, 2019 for ArcGIS Pro 2.3, updated for ArcGIS Pro 3.1.3 Sumeeta Srinivasan Sep 2023*
+> *Written by Barbara Parmenter, updated by Annie Nguyen on September 9, 2019 for ArcGIS Pro 2.3, updated for ArcGIS Pro 3.1.3 Sumeeta Srinivasan Sep 2023, updated by Ian Spangler Dec 2023*
->

 ---
 ### Table of Contents <!-- omit in toc -->
 - [Introduction](#introduction)